 The grantee is expected to prepare and submit deliverables that are in compliance with OVC's Publications Guidelines (www.ovc.gov/publications/infores/pubguidelines/welcome.html).

-To ensure that this is accomplished effectively and efficiently, the grant monitor, with the assistance of OVC's Communications Team and OVC TTAC, will provide oversight and guidance throughout the development and submission of all materials.
-At the outset of the grant, the grantee, grant monitor, a member of OVC's Communications Team, and OVC TTAC will meet to review the Publications Guidelines as they apply to this project and develop a schedule for the timely development, review, and final submission of all new materials.
+To ensure that this is accomplished effectively and efficiently, the grant monitor, with assistance from OVC's Communications Team and the OVC Training and Technical Assistance Center (TTAC), will provide oversight and guidance throughout the development and submission of all materials.
+At the outset of the grant, the grantee, grant monitor, and member of OVC's Communications Team and OVC TTAC will meet to review the Publications Guidelines as they apply to this project and to develop a schedule for the timely development, review, and final submission of all new materials.
 This schedule should include at least six benchmarks (e.g., planning, coordination, development, implementation, marketing, evaluation) that the grantee is expected to meet in order to ensure the steady progress of product development throughout the grant period.

-Any publication or deliverable produced with grant funds must be submitted to OVC 9 months prior to the grant end date to provide adequate time for review by OVC to review and return to the successful applicant for any needed modifications.
+Any publication or deliverable produced with grant funds must be submitted to OVC 9 months prior to the grant end date to provide adequate time for OVC to review the draft product and return it to the successful applicant for any needed modifications.
 Fifteen percent of the grant award will be withheld until OVC returns the draft product to the grantee after its review and issues a Grant Adjustment Notice to remove the special condition withholding funds to allow the grantee to make needed modifications.
 Applicants must be prepared to incorporate substantive and editorial changes into the product per discussion with the OVC grant monitor.
-If the applicant proposes to work with a video production company, OVC approval must be granted before a subcontract/subgrant is awarded.
+If the applicant proposes to work with a video production company, OVC approval is required before awarding subgrant(s).